vicsejas/fastapi-with-tailwindcss/README.md

 A YouTube tutorial I've made can be found [here](https://youtu.be/yrEKYkIK-Fw).

-Feel free to contact me if you have any questions.
+Feel free to contact me on twitter if you have any questions.

 The steps I followed are the following